fltk-rs/fltk-rs/FAQ.md

 ### Why is the size of my resulting executable larger than I had expected?
 FLTK is known for it's small applications.
 Make sure you're building in release, and make sure symbols are stripped using the strip command in Unix-like systems.
 On Windows it's unnecessary since symbols would end up in the pdb file (which shouldn't be deployed).

+### Can I cross-compile my application to a mobile platform or WASM?
+FLTK currently doesn't support WASM nor mobile platforms.
+It is focused on desktop applications.

 ## Licensing